 What does it take for UX to have an impact on Fintech?

 There are so many Fintech Apps out there in the market.
 But, there are only a considerable number of them in demand, and a whole lot of others failing.
-What exactly are the failing ones lack?- The right UX Design for Fintech App
+What exactly do the failing ones lack?- The right UX Design for a Fintech App

-The race of attracting users in the Fintech industry is so high.
+The race to attract users in the Fintech industry is so high.
 Thus, a simple and efficient UX has become inevitable for maximum consumer satisfaction.

 Robinhood, a Trading & Investing App implemented a straightforward Interface to make Trading simple for the users.

 The world of finance has been perceived as complex chiefly due to the terms involved in it.
 The challenge for UX Design for Fintech is to convert the complexity of these terms into simple, understandable terms, regardless of the user’s intellect.

 It is always safe to have a glossary of terms with their respective meaning.
 By referring to this, it would make the end-users easy to understand.